jigoshop/jigoshop/README.md

 * The mod_rewrite Apache module (for permalinks)
 * fsockopen support (for payment gateway IPN access)
 * We recommend a Linux based server rather than a Windows server (Windows servers can have PHP configuration problems, especially with mail).

-### Installation

-1. Download the Jigoshop plugin file
-2. Unzip the file into a folder on your hard drive
-3. Upload the `/jigoshop/` folder to the `/wp-content/plugins/` folder on your site
-4. Visit the plugins page in admin and activate it
-5. Re-save your permalink settings to ensure custom post types are installed

 ### Upgrading Jigoshop